 - Electrical gear, such as transformers, switchgear, and nuclear reactors

 - Hydraulic jacking systems

-- Laser-guided equipment for guiding the drill
+- Laser-guided gear for directing the drill

-#8 Building the outer shell of a tunnel
+#8 Building a tunnel’s outer shell

 - Water pressure